leosumi/pandoc-rss-template/README.md

 ...
 ```

+You can look at the [examples folder](examples/) for more complete examples.

 ## Template variables

 All the RSS elements described in the current RSS specification are present as template variables.
 Look at the specification for a correct use of the elements.
 Examples are also provided.